 - Sooty mould – this is a secondary problem caused by sap sucking pests (like scale and aphids).
 Control the sap suckers with eco-oil and the sooty mould will dry up and flake away.

-- Mealybugs – release our Backyard Buddy Linda (a special type of ladybeetle) onto infested plants and watch her feast on the mealybugs!
-Overseas eco-neem is approved for controlling mealybugs but it is not yet registered in Australia for this pest.
+- Mealybugs – spray with eco-neem and ensure thorough coverage to reach everywhere the mealybugs are hiding.
+Or release our Backyard Buddy Linda (a special type of ladybeetle) onto infested plants and watch her feast on the mealybugs!

 - Ants – if you notice lots of ants on your lilly pilly then it means you’ve got sap suckers present and the ants are feeding on their sugary excretions.
 Control the sap suckers (with either eco-oil or eco-neem) and the ants will go away.
 You can speed things up by applying a band of horticultural glue around the base of trunks to restrict their movements.